Jimmy-2016/ML_Notebooks/README.md

 ###########################################################

-(1) ML Methods that have been implemented from scratch K-Means, PCA, IsolatedForrest, Gradient Boosting
+(1) ML Methods that have been implemented from scratch:
+  K-Means, PCA, IsolatedForrest, Gradient Boosting

 ##########################################################